digiscot/digiscot-website/pages/projects/citizens-online.md

 Our newly branded PowerPoint slides got their first airing at the DigiScotFest in the Western Isles, where we travelled to meet a range of partners and discuss our plans for the coming months ahead, meeting with our Challenge Fund buddies, the fantastic Hebridean Connections. http://www.hebrideanconnections.com/

 But most importantly, we have our first sessions up and running!
-Classes and sessions started this month, and are detailed on HIE's website here: http://www.hie.co.uk/about-hie/events/
+Classes and sessions started this month, and are detailed on HIE's website [here](http://www.hie.co.uk/about-hie/events/)

 Over the coming months, we hope to pull together some fab case studies and wee videos to share with you.